8

 • Eating a healthy snack in mindfulness

-• Get an in-home massage
+• Get anin-home massage

 • Tensing and relaxing the muscles

-How do you destress your body?
+How do you reduce stress in your body?

 How to relax your muscles with progressive muscle relaxation: